Human Factors in Aviation SMS: Beyond the “Dirty”

 - Detecting root causes and threats in the environment.

 Humans are both the problem and the solution.
-This is mind, here are some advanced uses of Human Factors in Aviation SMS.
+Keep in mind, here are some advanced uses of Human Factors in Aviation SMS.

 Traditional Use of Human Factors Classifications